joshtynjala/actionscript-3.0-developers-guide/html-content-in-adobe-air/about-the-html-environment/javascript-in-air.md

 exposed.
 Only simple data types, functions, and anonymous objects can be passed across the bridge.
 However, you must still avoid explicitly exposing potentially dangerous functions.
-If, for example, you exposed an interface that allowed remote content to read and write files anywhere on a user’s system, then you might be giving remote content the means to do considerable harm to your users.
+If, for example, you exposed an interface that allowed remote content to read and write files anywhere on a user's system, then you might be giving remote content the means to do considerable harm to your users.

 </div>